The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

 \subsubsection{Specialized architectures}

-The aforementioned architectures were initially proposed for general visual tasks.
+The aforementioned architectures are initially proposed for general visual tasks.
 Besides, many works develop specialized architectures for face representation learning.
-At first, many studies~\cite{Sun2013HybridDL,Sun2014DeepID,sun2014deep,Ding2015RobustFR} attempted to assemble multiple convolution networks together for learning multiple local features from a set of facial patches.
-Given the human face appears with regular arrangement of facial parts (eyes, nose, mouth, ~\textit{etc}.), such combination of multiple networks with respect to facial part can be more reliable than a single network.
-Later, based on Bilinear CNN~\cite{Lin2015BilinearCM}, Chowdhury~\textit{et al.}~\cite{Chowdhury2016OnetomanyFR} utilized a bilinear architecture for face representation learning.
-Besides, Xie~\textit{et al.}~\cite{Xie2018ComparatorN} designed an end-to-end architecture, namely Comparator Network, to measure the similarity of two sets of a variable number of face images.
-Similar to the multi-network assembling, Comparator Network employs the local attending to facial parts to boost the set-wise representation learning.
-Han~\textit{et al.}~\cite{Han2018FaceRW} proposed a contrastive CNN to deal with the task of face verification via generating contrastive kernels for convolution so that the features are adaptive to the input face pair.
-Kang~\textit{et al.}~\cite{Kang2018PairwiseRN} introduced a pair-wise relational network to capture the relations between a pair of local appearance patches.
-Further, AFRN~\cite{Kang2019AttentionalFR} improve the pair-wise relational network with the attention mechanism.
+At first, many works~\cite{Sun2013HybridDL,Sun2014DeepID,sun2014deep,Ding2015RobustFR} attempt to assemble multiple convolution networks together for learning multiple local features from a set of facial patches.
+Given the human face appearing with regular arrangement of facial parts (eyes, nose, mouth, \textit{etc}), such combination of multiple networks with respect to facial part can be more reliable than a single network.
+Besides, Xie~\textit{et al.}~\cite{Xie2018ComparatorN} design an end-to-end architecture, namely Comparator Network, to measure the similarity of two sets of a variable number of face images.
+Certain approaches~\cite{Kang2018PairwiseRN,Kang2019AttentionalFR} develop feature-pair relational network to capture the relations between a pair of local appearance patches.
 More recently, FANFace~\cite{Yang2020FANFaceAS} integrates the face representation network and facial landmark localization network, so that the heatmap of landmarks will boost the features for recognition.